Alisha98A/Love-Children-Foundation/README.md

 VIDEO BUTTON NEEDS MORE SPACE from 280px FIX THIS VIDEO NEEDS TO BE CENTERED FROM 480PX, when i add width.
-It's not centered anymore Too much space at the top from 630px and up in video section
+It's not centered anymore Too much space at the top from 630px and up in video section FROM 992PX AND UP, VIDEO IS NOT SHOWING FULL HEIGHT added flexbox to list for bigger screens, but it didn't work

 credits:
 I was stuck on video section.
 Elements didn't move.
 With help from John on tutoring team, I got help to move iframe inside of video container div.
 So that I could target all three elements (video, text and button) into position:flex;.
 Before, iframe container was outside of video container div.